Mouth and Throat Problems

 Dental problems, periodontal disease and gingivitis

-Some people with HIV may develop dental problems, including periodontal disease (inflammation in the tissues surrounding the teeth), gingivitis (inflammation of the gums, indicated by a red line where the gums meet the teeth or a generalized reddening of gum tissue) and accelerated tooth decay.
+Some people living with HIV may develop dental problems, including periodontal disease (inflammation in the tissues surrounding the teeth), gingivitis (inflammation of the gums, indicated by a red line where the gums meet the teeth or a generalized reddening of gum tissue) and accelerated tooth decay.
 It is very important to prevent such problems when possible, or treat them effectively when they occur.
-They can worsen if left untreated, causing pain and difficulty in chewing, bad breath and bleeding or sore gums.
+They can become worse if left untreated, causing pain and difficulty in chewing, bad breath and bleeding or sore gums.

 Treating dental problems